Haptic suit: HugShirt (2002)

 In January 2002, Francesca Rosella and Ryan Genz, then researchers at the Interaction Design Institute Ivrea in Italy, designed the HugShirt.
 The Hugshirt is a wearable haptic telecommunication device that allows a wearer to send the feeling of a hug to a distant loved one.
 HugShirts feature touch sensors and haptic actuators that work together to capture and recreate touch over distance.
 Sensor areas placed on the garment capture the touch of the wearer, the data is transferred to their mobile device where the Hug App creates a Hug message that is delivered to the receiving wearer of a second HugShirt in another location across the world.
 Actuators in the receiving HugShirt recreate the touch that was created by the first wearer.
 The HugShirt was awarded first prize at the Cyberat Bilbao Festival, and subsequently awarded by Time magazine as one of the best inventions of 2006.

 SoundShirt (2016)

 The SoundShirt is a shirt that allows deaf and hearing audience members to experience music and AR enhanced by touch (haptic) sensations.
+It was designed by CuteCircuit, the same company behind the HugShirt.
 The SoundShirt was used for its first performance by the Junge Symphoniker Orchestra in Hamburg, Germany.
 During a live or virtual performance the shirt maps different musical sounds to haptic sensations on different parts of the body, allowing media to be felt physically.
 The SoundShirt features 30 haptic multi-force actuators embedded into a garment.
-The SoundShirt is the winner of the 2019 UNESCO NETEXPLO Innovation award, and the Audience of the Future INNOVATE UK Innovation Grant.
+The SoundShirt is the winner of the 2019 UNESCO NETEXPLO Innovation award, the Audience of the Future INNOVATE UK Innovation Grant, and proceeded to be featured on Time magazine's best inventions of 2020 list.